Freed hostage says NY Jewish community ‘gives us strength’ as thousands rally to mark 150 days since Oct. 7 - Jewish Telegraphic Agency

 Other speakers included Mark Treyger, the new head of the Jewish Community Relations Council of New York; Eric Dinowitz, the leader of the city council’s Jewish Caucus; and Rabbi Angela Buchdahl of Manhattan’s Reform Central Synagogue.

 Attendees said they were grappling with the duration of the crisis.
-Yet they also expressed delight at the unity in the crowd and said they remained hopeful that the hostages would be freed, even as
+Yet they also expressed delight at the unity in the crowd and said they remained hopeful that the hostages would be freed.

 “It’s shocking that this is still going on.
 I can’t reconcile it,” said Bronx resident Tamar Bar-David.
 She said she had recently returned from Israel, where she visited sites of Hamas atrocities, and was attending her first demonstration.